ISURobotics/Computer-Vision-Workshop-2018/README.md

   1. Start off by following this tutorial to install Anaconda: https://www.digitalocean.com/community/tutorials/how-to-install-the-anaconda-python-distribution-on-ubuntu-16-04
   2. Follow the steps in the Windows installation guide.

- # Preparing for the Workshop
- Absolutely no programming experience is required to attend this workshop, but a bit of preparation is requested!
-Aside from installing OpenCV, please take the time to ensure you have a working webcam.
-It can be built in to your laptop or a USB one, doesn't make a difference!
-I'd also like you to print out this checkerboard and bring it with you: https://docs.opencv.org/2.4/_downloads/pattern.png